 Voile Revelator BC is the only niche board, while the regular Revelator remains a great all-around option.
 As with any category, certain models have different strengths.
 For a more powder focused rider, the Jones Explorer, Voile Revelator and Jones Solution are strong choices.
 If big mountain lines dominate your dreams, the Solution, and K2 Ultrasplit make strong choices.
 If bringing the park to the backcountry is a priority, go with the Explorer.
 Sizing up or down for your size and weight will subtly alter these generalizations, so do keep that in mind when making a purchase.

 Know Before You Go

 These are the essentials that everyone travelling in the backcountry needs to carry on their bodies.
 Since you are going to need a pack to carry this stuff, consider an airbag pack; we've got you covered with our Best Avalanche Airbag Pack Review.
-Just like the airbags in your car probably won't save you if you barrel into a tractor trailer, an airbag pack can't save you in every avalanche, though they have been shown to improve your chances in avalanches.
+Just like the airbags in your car probably won't save you if you barrel into a tractor-trailer, an airbag pack can't save you in every avalanche, though they have been shown to improve your chances in avalanches.
 Once you've gotten all the gear together, make sure you receive training for such conditions.
-Seek out an AIARE 1 avalanche course and start learning about terrain from the avalanche's perspective.
+Seek out a Level 1 avalanche course and start learning about terrain from the avalanche's perspective.
 Follow that up by becoming a daily reader of your local avalanche center's avalanche advisory, paying particular attention to the specific avalanche problems of the day.
 The character of avalanches change throughout the season and we need to know where to expect each kind, so we can avoid them.
 With practice you should be able to get the picture of what is happening in the backcountry and learn how to get out of harm's way, while also knowing how to search out the goods.

 Need a helmet?
 Check out our Best Ski and Snowboard Helmet Review to find one to fit your dome.